-Temperature-aware Data Management in Polypheny-DB (Master Project, Ongoing)
+Temperature-aware Data Management in Polypheny-DB (Master Project, Finished)

 In the data management community it is common practice to describe the access frequency of a certain data set by a “temperature”.
 Hot means that the data is currently very frequently accessed while cold means that it hasn’t been accessed for a long time.
 In between, there can be multiple nuances of warm.